ungarscool1/llama-web/README.md

 3. Click on `Install a new model`
 4. Enter the name of the model (e.g. `llama-2-7b-chat`)
 5. Press on `Use alternative compute backend`
-6. Enter the Modal API key
+6. Enter the compute backend url (e.g. `https://my-alternative-compute-backend.domain.com`)
-7. Enter the Modal app name
-8. Press enter
+7. Press on `Add the alternative backend model`